reedes/vim-quotable/README.markdown

 | æ     | ae      | Opt-'            | lowercase ae

-For example, to enter left double quotation mark (“), precede the digraph code with Ctrl-K, like
+For example, to enter left double quotation mark (“), precede the digraph code ("6) with Ctrl-K, like

   ```
   «Ctrl-K»"6
   ```

-Alternatively, if you’re on OS X, you can enter Opt-`[`.
+Alternatively, if you’re on OS X, you can enter Opt-`[` to enter this character.

 For more details, see: